Home :: Travel Accessories for Women :: Best Travel Laptop

 Do you need your laptop to make a living?

-If you're a writer, photographer or journalist, then yes, a laptop for travel is a must.
-The same goes if you build your own site, as I did, or if you're location independent or have an online job.
+If you're a writer, photographer, blogger or journalist, then yes, a laptop for travel is a must.
+The same goes if you're location independent or have an online job.

 That said, although I find a laptop useful, I don't always take it with me.
 Often I move my documents onto a portable flash drive and just take that along, using computers along the way.
 If I do take one, I want to make sure it's the best travel laptop around.

 You'll need more than just a laptop...
 (Joey Parsonsvia Flickr CC)

 What does the best travel laptop look like?

 Not all laptops are created equal, so you'll have to ask a few questions before you decide.

 - Are you backpacking?
 You'll need something light and preferably small that doesn't take too much space - a notebook, or even one of those tiny netbooks (smaller but with many of the same features).

 - Will you need to manipulate images?
 You'll need a large enough screen, not to mention sufficient memory.

 - Will you be traveling rough?
 Something sturdy should do the trick (you might want to try out of those new solid state drives...)